Neuhaus93/my-expenses/README.md

 - Set up your local
   - The easiest way is to run the start script, with `sh ./dev-start.sh`
   - This will create an `.env` file, and start a `postgresql` container
-  - You will need valid `CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` variables.
-You can get that by creating a free Clerk account and creating a project
-  - [To be GREATLY improved] Create an user in your Clerk project, and add the user `userId` to the `user` table
   - Run the app with `pnpm dev`, and login as the Clerk user you created above
 - Create a branch and feel free to open a Pull Request with your contribution.
 Thanks in advance!